csernyzsolt-collab/AWS/README.md

 LIMIT 10

 ![Revenues per first ten area](../../blob/master/public/04.png)
+Note: The significant difference between the first and second area maybe the O'Hare International Airport.

 5. Pickup and dropoff of the O'Hare district of the first ten company.